kdabir/has/CONTRIBUTING.md

 - commands that use `-V` flag -> `__dynamic_detect-V()`

+However, for many tools version extraction may not work and you will need to add custom parsing of command's output.
+The `has` script is commented to guide developers about what needs to be done to add more tools.

+## Adding features

+- If you are contributing a feature, please open an issue first to dicuss the idea.
+- When implmenting, ensure to check current tests.
+Add test cases for your feature.
+- Tests are executed using the excellent [bats](https://github.com/bats-core/bats-core) testing framework.
+- Add tests and run `make test`

+Raise the PR and **make sure the tests pass** on [GitHub Actions](https://github.com/kdabir/has/actions).

 ## Looking for support to maintain docker based tests
 I'm not expert at docker (or shell scripts for that matter).
 I need someone to look at `tests/to-fix` dir to help me with integration tests for all tools installed in docker containers.

+- `test_all_packages.bats` will test every package has supports.
+This includes newly added commands so please add new packages to
+- `alpine.Dockerfile` and `ubuntu.Dockerfile` to install the tool OR
+- `packages_alpine_skip.txt` and `packages_ubuntu_skip.txt` to exclude the package from the tests